Bademjan

 The Neobank Revolution

 Fintechs, neobanks, and superapps have been extremely effective business models in emerging economies.
-As smartphones became widespread, the model evolved — from SMS banking in Africa, to sprawling payment ecosystems in China, to India’s Unified Payments Interface catalyzing a wave of private innovation on top of government infrastructure.
+From SMS banking in Africa, to sprawling payment ecosystems in China, to India’s UPI, fintech innovation has created stable building blocks for economic development.

 By the mid-2010s, a new generation of digital-first neobanks emerged.
-Without physical branch infrastructure, they created a tech-focused model that included anyone with a phone.
+Without physical branch infrastructure, they created a tech-focused model that scales extremely well and disrupts traditional banking players.

 Nubank